One Call (Rich Amiri song)

 "One Call" is a song by American rapper Rich Amiri, released on November 3, 2023, as part of a three-track single and the second single from his third studio album Ghetto Fabulous (2023).
-Along with his songs "Aint Nothing" and "Codeine Crazy", it helped him achieve recognition.
+The single helped him achieve recognition, along with his songs "Ain't Nothing" and "Codeine Crazy".
 The song gained traction on the video-sharing app TikTok and became Amiri's first song to chart on the Billboard Hot 100, debuting at number 79 and peaking at number 60.

-Background
+Release

-The song grew in popularity largely due to its presence on TikTok, being used in over 350,000 clips on the platform.
+The song grew in popularity largely because of its presence on TikTok, where it was used in over 350,000 clips.
 According to Luminate, it amassed 6.8 million official streams in the United States in the January 26-February 1 tracking week.

 Composition and lyrics

 The production of the song uses horn blasts over 808s and hi-hats.
-The lyrics revolve around Rich Amiri's money, drugs, guns, him struggling to keep track of his female friends, and his lack of trust in others.
+The lyrics revolve around Rich Amiri's money, drugs, guns, struggles to keep track of his female friends and his lack of trust in others.